 Eventually, even walking became unbearable, and Michael who once was able to work in labor intensive jobs without question, became extremely depressed.
 “I didn’t have health insurance,” he said, “I just didn’t know what to do, but I knew I needed help and I had to try.”

 There was a two-year waiting list to get orthopedic surgery through the care provider he was seeing when they referred him to UT Health Austin’s Musculoskeletal Institute.
-His first appointment was an evaluation with a team of orthopedic specialists including orthopedic surgeon Dr. Karl Koenig and associate provider Devin Williams.
+His first appointment was an evaluation with a team of orthopedic specialists, including orthopedic surgeon Karl Koenig, MD, and associate provider Devin Williams.

 “Devin was honest and real with me and I really liked that.
 He told me to quit smoking for one month and come back and they would get my knee taken care of,” said Michael.
 After he was able to quit smoking he went back for reevaluation and within days his surgery was scheduled for August 2017.
 “I’m so grateful, you have no idea,” he said.
 “I never had to wait for an appointment here, it was amazing.”